-I have to admit, I was a little leery of Instagram Stories when it was released a few months ago, but it has very quickly become one of my favorite things about Instagram.
+I have to admit, I was a little leery of Instagram Stories when it was first released, but it quickly became one of my favorite things about Instagram.
 It’s a great way to get to know your readers as well as bringing you, your books, and your brand to life.
 And it’s a lot of fun!

 If you’re familiar with Snapchat, Instagram Stories is basically the same thing.
 What’s great about it is that your Instagram Story is only available for 24 hours and then it disappears.
 So if you’ve ever been concerned about posting too often on Instagram, no need to worry anymore.
 Stories don’t show up in the feed so readers will make a conscious effort to see what you share, which is very cool.

 I’m going to walk you through how to create an Instagram Story, and then give you 11 ways to use it to jump start your approach.

 Instagram Stories show up at the top of your home feed and only shows Stories from the people you follow.

 You can also access Stories by visiting their account.
 If they have a Story available, you’ll see a red ring around their avatar.
 Click and it will take you to their Story.

 HOW TO CREATE AN INSTAGRAM STORY

 1. Tap the + sign on the top lefthand side of your screen.

 2. This will allow you to either take a picture or a 10 second video.
 To take a video, hold down on the button at the bottom of the screen and you’ll see a red ring appear as it’s filming.
 When the red ring reaches the top of the button, your 10 seconds are up (which you don't have to use all of).
 To take a picture, simply tap the button.